xrlyu/stats506project/README.md

 (1) Data cleaning: including the process of choosing proper variables, merging datasets, reshaping the datasets, and deleting missing values.

-(2) Model construction: building up the model using linear regression, proper variables transformation (modifying the response `ldl` and adding square items), and model selection upon the linear models.
+(2) Model construction: building up the model using linear regression, proper variables transformation (modifying the response `ldl` as $\sqrt{ldl}$ and adding square items), and model selection upon the linear models.

 (3) Additional analysis: producing some additional plots, using quantile regression upon `ldl` and another variable.